25Ericcheong/go-fundamentals/README.md

 - `range` returns two values; the index and value.
 In this case, `_` from the code is ignored since it is not used
 - Interestingly, a function expecting a `[5]int` as an argument type and is passed with a `[4]int` will not compile.
 This can be the same as passing an `int` into a function as an argument that expects a `string`.
 - Due to that, `slices` would usually be used instead because it does not encode the size eof the collection and instead can have any size.
+- Creating slices would be as simple as `[]int` and `make([]int, sizeOfSlice)` - allows us to create a new slice of the type inserted as the first argument along with the size of the slice as the second argument.
 - Cannot use equality operators with slices.
 Instead, should use `reflect.DeepEqual` which is useful for seeing if any 2 variables are the same.
+- Worth noting that `DeepEqual` doesn't type safe check values.

 ## About Tests